MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 - Attesting VBS enclaves in [!INCLUDE[sql-server-2019](../../../includes/sssql19-md.md)] and later requires HGS.
 You can also use VBS enclaves without attestation (the latest client drivers are required).
 - With Intel SGX enclaves (in DC-series databases) in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)], attestation is mandatory and it requires Microsoft Azure Attestation.
-- VBS enclaves in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] (in preview) currently do not support attestation.
+- VBS enclaves in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] (in preview) currently don't support attestation.

-For more details, see:
+For more information, see:

 - [Plan for Host Guardian Service attestation](always-encrypted-enclaves-host-guardian-service-plan.md).
 - [Plan for Intel SGX enclaves and attestation in Azure SQL Database](/azure/azure-sql/database/always-encrypted-enclaves-plan).